 The Strange Shape of Love

 I’ve just finished a novel, The Strange Shape of Love, and am working on a memoir, as well as assorted short stories and essays (see Herta’s Work).
 I’m also currently ghostwriting a memoir to be published in 2015 by Skyhorse Publishing.
-One of my short stories, “The Wall,” one of my memoir pieces, received the American Independent Writer’s Award for Best Personal Published Essay in 2010.
+One of my short stories (memoir), “The Wall,” received the American Independent Writer’s Award for Best Personal Published Essay in 2010.
 A number of my other memoir and short fiction stories have appeared in literary journals and anthologies, including The Sun, The Potomac Review, Hurricane Review, The Griffin, Big Muddy, Enhanced Gravity, and Confessions: Fact or Fiction?

 James Jones First Novel Fellowship